Use the most important habits of successful college students to make college easier for you + learn to implement new habits without fail.

-Neither of these is big shift to my old habit, and you don’t need to think of a monumental change to how you are doing things.
+Neither of these is a big shift to my old habit, and you don’t need to think of a monumental change to how you are doing things.
 The smaller changes are more impactful.

 What is your go-to procrastination habit?
 Do you flip on the TV?
 Open up all the apps on your phone?
 Go somewhere?

 Identify one old habit standing in your way and make a couple of small tweaks so it is a little bit harder to do.
 Smartphones are a huge time-wasting habit.
-Check out some tips to help you be more productive on your phone without smashing it to tiny bits.
+Check out some tips to help you be more productive on your phone without smashing it into tiny bits.